mikenz1000/knockthru/README.md

 # knockthru

-Allows you to databind the Knockout UI in the client directly against the Mongoose datamodel without having to write glue code.
+Allows you to databind the [Knockout](http://knockoutjs.com/) UI in the browser directly against the [Mongoose](https://www.npmjs.com/package/mongoose) datamodel without having to write glue code.

+The data is served up to SCRUD endpoints automatically created by the embedded meanify implementation.
+The knockthru.js file you include in the browser code looks for data-knockthru attributes on elements and creates/binds viewmodels using Knockout accordingly.

+# Complete Examples

+This is the best way to see knockthru in action and to understand how it works.

+After running ```npm update``` change to the example folder and run ```node server```

+The port on which the example is being served will be written to the console, typically ```http://localhost:3000```

+You'll need to have mongoose db running locally on port 27017

-# Examples
+# Snippet Examples

 To list the Tasks in a database that have done set to 0
 ```